 Based in: New York City, New York | Owned by: Sarah Kugelman | Certifications: PETA certified vegan and cruelty-free, Leaping Bunny (CCIC) certified cruelty-free | Features: vegan, cruelty-free, female-owned, natural, clean, affordable, made in the USA and Korea, recyclable packaging, refills available

 We are fans of Acure’s vegan shampoos as well as their affordable vegan skincare.
 This 100% vegan brand has some great vegan moisturizers, oils, cleansers, and scrubs.
-The products are made in the USA using no parabens, sulfates, mineral oils, or petrolatum.
+Their vegan skincare line is made in the USA using no parabens, sulfates, mineral oils, or petrolatum.

 - What we like: organic skincare that is budget-friendly

 - What we don’t like: many products include essential oils

 Based in: Fort Lauderdale, Florida | Owned by: Hagit Blumberg-Feldman (Better Planet Brands) | Certifications: PETA certified animal test free, Leaping Bunny certified cruelty-free | Features: vegan, cruelty-free, female-owned, clean, organic, affordable, made in the USA, recycled packaging, supports education and breast cancer non-profits